 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra Residual R Rating (Hi /Medium /L Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Residual R Rating (Hi /Medium /L ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
 Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Sunstroke All participants must ski in hat/headgear; Participants to inform staff or instructors if feeling unwell.
 Staff to make participants aware of risk on a sunny day.
-0 Dehydration Fluids to be drunk with breakfast and with lunch.
-Participants encouraged to carry water in a rucksack, shared between 2-3.
+0 Dehydration Participants encouraged to carry water in a rucksack, shared between 2-3.
 Staff to carry water for use by participants if necessary.
 0 Very cold temperatures Instructors and staff inform participants of the 'Skiway Code' beforehand, whilst on the slopes and during evening briefings if necessary.
 Ski groups can be changed so that participants are skiing in their ability group.
 Clothing check by staff every morning.
 Clothing check carried out for evening activities.
-0 Out of control skiing Instructors and staff inform participants of the 'Skiway Code' beforehand, whilst on the slopes and during evening briefings if necessary.
-Ski groups can be changed so that participants are skiing in their ability group.
+0 Out of control skiing the slopes and during evening briefings if necessary. • Ski groups can be changed so that participants are skiing in their ability group.
 Persistent offenders can be dropped a group or, in extreme cases, taken off the slopes.
 0 Steep ground Individual can be coaxed down either by slow traversing with staff/instructor in close attendance or take off skis and walk down at the side of the piste.
 Students will be skiing on slopes appropriate to their level - mostly blues and reds, with the occasional black run at the end of the week for intermediates and advanced skiers 0 Ski bindings failing to release Trained ski technicians set bindings.
 The settings are checked and recorded by a member of staff.
 Students with own skis should also have bindings set by the same technicians 0

 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual I ting (H tium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Rat Residual F Rating (H /Medium /L Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
 Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Individual lost on slopes - detached from group All students and staff are given a piste map and an identification card with the hotel address.
 0 Meeting points (lift stations or restaurants) in case of emergency to be identified and agreed beforehand Wait for 15-20 minutes (depending on weather conditions) to see if instructor/staff return.
 If not make way back to agreed meeting place and wait until staff/instructor to return.
-Refer to emergency procedure checklist on personal identification tag, where applicable Ski boot irritating skin on foot Staff to brief participants on this common problem.
-Participants must inform staff as soon as they experience any irritation.
-Staff to put suitable dressing on affected area, enter details in medical log and observe in case of infection for rest of the trip.
-Change of ski boot may be required if the problem persists.
+Refer to emergency procedure checklist on personal identification tag, where applicable Ski boot irritating skin on foot Change of ski boot may be required if the problem persists.
 0 0